-Number, percentage, rate per 100 babies, rate ratio, rate difference and variability bands.
-Low birthweight is defined as less than 2,500 grams.
-Excludes multiple births, stillbirths and births of less than 20 weeks gestation (where gestation is known).
-Analysis by state/territory and remoteness is based on the usual residence of the mother.
-Data exclude Australian non-residents, residents of external territories and records where state/territory of residence was not stated.
-Definitions: Standard method for variability band computation: Rates derived from administrative data counts are not subject to sampling error but may still be subject to natural random variation, especially for small counts.
+Number, rate (expressed as a percentage), rate ratio, rate difference and variability bands.
+Definitions:

+Standard method for variability band computation: Rates derived from administrative data counts are not subject to sampling error but may still be subject to natural random variation, especially for small counts.
 A 95% confidence interval (CI) for an estimate is a range of values which is very likely (95 times out of 100) to contain the true unknown value.
 Where the 95% CIs of two estimates do not overlap it can be concluded that there is a statistically significant difference between the two estimates.
 This is the standard method used in Australian Institute of Health and Welfare (AIHW) publications for which formulas can be sourced from Breslow and Day (1987) in the publication Statistical methods in cancer research.
 Typically in the standard method, the observed rate is assumed to have natural variability in the numerator count (for example, deaths, hospital visits) but not in the population denominator count.
 Also, the rate is assumed to have been generated from a normal distribution ('Bell curve').
 Random variation in the numerator count is assumed to be centred around the true value; that is, there is no systematic bias.
+Computation:

-Computation: Rate: 100 x (Numerator ÷ Denominator).
+Crude rate (expressed as a percentage): 100 x (Numerator ÷ Denominator).
 Rate ratio: Indigenous rate divided by non-Indigenous rate.
 Rate difference: Indigenous rate minus non-Indigenous rate.
 Variability bands: to be calculated using the standard method for estimating 95% Cls as follows: Crude rate: